Excursion set peaks in energy as a model for haloes: Excursion set peaks of the mean energy overdensity

 which we use below.
 We also define the variances

 Because $W_2$ decays faster than $W_1$ at large $k$, $\sigma_{j2}^2$ may converge even when $\sigma_{j1}^2$ does not.
-We will see that, as a result, peaks theory for $\epsilon_R$ is better behaved than for matter overdensity $\delta_R$.
+We will see that, as a result, peaks theory for $\epsilon_R$ is better behaved than for $\delta_R$.
 The exact behavior of the different filters is shown in Fig.~\ref{fig:filters}.
+Setting $z=kR$ and Fourier transforming $W_n(kR)$ yields

+Evidently, in real space, filters with larger $n$ weight the central regions more than the outer parts.